 - Exiting the roundabout: Drivers who are going too fast or are distracted, particularly in a multi-lane roundabout, can miss their exit and try to change lanes hastily, causing a crash.
 Pedestrians walking along the roundabout can also be hurt when exiting drivers aren’t paying attention.

 Need Advice on an Atlanta Roundabout Car Accident Injury Claim?

 Some of the common questions our clients have when they have been injured in an accident include:

 - Do I really need a car accident attorney to negotiate with the insurance company?

-- How much in damages could I get in my car accident case?
+- How much in damages am I entitled to recover in an accident case?

-- How long will it take to settle my car accident case?
+- How long does it usually take to resolve or settle an injury case?

-- Will my car accident case go to court?
+- Is my accident case likely to go to court?